chielorenz/outclass/README.md

 ### Parsing

-In general the main functionality is converting the input into a single string consisting of a space-separated list of unique CSS classes, where the order of the input is preserved and, in case of duplicate values, only the first instance is kept.
+Generally speaking the core functionality is converting some input into a single string consisting of a space-separated list of unique CSS classes, where the order of the input is preserved and, in case of duplicate values, only the first instance is kept.

 For this purpose there is the `parse` method.
-It takes strings and arrays of strings as input, also handling nested arrays:
+It takes strings and arrays of strings as input, also handling nested values:

 ```ts
 out.parse("flex p-2");